 The muggier period of the year lasts for 3.3 months, from June 11 to September 22, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is August 2, with muggy conditions 39% of the time.
+The month with the most muggy days in Boston is July, with 10.3 days that are muggy or worse.

 The least muggy day of the year is February 23, when muggy conditions are essentially unheard of.